 One of the most important things you can do is start small.
 Each body is different, but a general rule is to start with light weights.
 "Try 2- or 5-pound weights before trying something heavier," says Dr. Fong.
 "You can also do strength-building exercises like push-ups, sit-ups, lunges, squats, and planks with your own body weight."

-Simple ways to add more strength training to your routine
+3 ways to add more strength training to your routine

 - Try a yoga, Pilates, or tai chi class.
 Many of the poses and exercises involve using your own body weight.

-At the end of the day, remember that you can’t rush the process.
+Remember that you can’t rush the process.
 “Go light and easy to get started,” says Dr. Fong.
 “You can work your way up to more weights and repetitions as you go.
 The important thing is to start somewhere and stay with it.”